jnozzi/cocoadev.com/markdown/LinkingAuxiliaryExecutablesToEmbeddedFramework.md

 --zootbobbalu

 ----
 For that last case, it is not clear what you are refering to.
 Can you explain what is such a bundle, and what kind of process would load it or start it?
-Depending on the circumstances, the use of @executable_path could still make sense, and be pre-Tiger compatible. --General/CharlesParnot
+Depending on the circumstances, the use of @executable_path could still make sense, and be pre-Tiger compatible. --CharlesParnot

 ----

 A **Loadable Cocoa Bundle** is a target of type Cocoa->Loadable Bundle.
-See General/NSBundle for more info. --zootbobbalu
+See NSBundle for more info. --zootbobbalu

 I agree that being pre-Tiger compatible is a good thing, so making use of this feature is only for those who have a need to keep an embedded framework as self contained and private as possible.